AhmedAhmed00/AhmedAhmed00/README.md

 raw markdown
 ### Hi, I'm Ahmed 👋

-Full-stack developer at **Cyparta**.
-I've been working with React and Next.js for about 2 years — building UIs, handling routing and state, integrating APIs.
-On the backend side I work with Django and DRF: designing endpoints, managing models, writing business logic.
-Docker and Linux are part of my daily workflow.
+### Full-Stack Developer at Cyparta

+with 2+ years of experience building scalable web applications using React, Next.js, Django, and Django REST Framework.

+I have a strong interest in **system design and software architecture**, with hands-on experience building scalable solutions across domains such as **e-commerce, healthcare, learning management systems (LMS), and financial applications**.

+On the frontend, I build responsive and high-performance user interfaces, manage state efficiently, and integrate REST APIs.
+I also work with **SEO optimization techniques and different rendering strategies in Next.js**, including SSR, SSG, and ISR, to improve performance, scalability, and search visibility.

+On the backend, I design robust APIs and work with **relational databases**, focusing on schema design, query optimization, and data consistency using Django and DRF.

+I also use Docker and Linux regularly for development, deployment, and system management.
 ---

 **Frontend**